17 gorgeous shapewear pieces that are worth the investment, according to experts | CNN Underscored

 Tights that double as shapewear?
 If that sounds appealing to you, try the Commando Ultimate Opaque Control Tights that have a black matte finish and raw-cut control waistband to smooth the tummy and legs.
 Reviewers say that despite having a control waistband, they’re still super comfortable.
 The brand itself comes at the recommendation of Gelwicks, who says it’s his go-to for any type of red carpet or public appearance.
 “They have quite a few different styles and color options.
 All the girls say it’s so comfy and seamless,” he says.

-Another sculpting leggings option are the Spanx Look At Me Now Seamless Leggings.
+Another sculpting leggings option are the Spanx Look at Me Now Seamless Leggings.
 These are designed with a double-layer waistband to smooth your tummy, slim your waist and prevent any muffin top.
-Even better is that the leggings don’t have a center seam so you definitely won’t get a camel toe.
-We’d throw these on to run errands, have a light workout or to have a chill day with friends.
+Even better is that the leggings don’t have a center seam, so you definitely won’t get a camel toe.
+We’d throw these on to run errands, have a light workout or have a chill day with friends.

 Shapewear for full body